 When it’s time to go to bed, having a nighttime routine can help prepare your loved one for sleep.
 You can play calming music, read to them, or solve puzzles together to unwind and prepare for a relaxing evening.
 It’s important to keep the environment peaceful and quiet.
 Those with sundown syndrome are sensitive to noise and outside stimuli, and noise can be incredibly distracting and upsetting.

 If your loved one is experiencing sundowning symptoms or has been diagnosed with sundown syndrome, you’re not alone.
-It’s important to stay positive, take care of yourself, and get a restful night’s sleep.
+It’s important to stay positive and remember to take care of yourself and get a restful night’s sleep.
 After all, you need to be healthy in order to be there for your loved one.